ROCm/ROCm/tools/rocm-build/docker/ubuntu22/README.md

     docker images
     ```

->[!TIP]
->Look for your image name in the list of available Docker images.
+   Look for your image name in the list of available Docker images.
 You should see your newly created image with the name specified in step 3.